10 Tips on Medication Management for Elderly Parents with Heart Disease

 If a senior you love has been diagnosed with heart disease, you’re aware that medication management for elderly loved ones is critical.
 But what specifically does that mean?
-Here are ten helpful tips from San Diego Home Caregivers, leading provider of home care in Carlsbad and nearby areas, that can help your loved ones get the most from their medications:
+Here are ten helpful tips from San Diego Home Caregivers, leading provider of elderly care in La Mesa and nearby areas, that can help your loved ones get the most from their medications:

 - Know what medicines they are taking.
 Find out the brand and generic names and be sure you understand what each one does.
 Thoroughly read the patient informational sheet so you’re informed about possible side effects.

 - Take the meds at the same time each day.
 When you partner with San Diego Home Caregivers, your loved one’s home care companion can give reminders when it’s time to take a dose.
 Don’t stop or modify any medication without talking it over with the doctor first.

 - List out all of the medications.
 Include the daily dosage for each one.
 Keep a copy at home as well as one in a wallet or purse.

 - If your loved one is having a hard time paying for the medications, ask the doctor for advice.
 Don’t skimp on dosages to try to save money.
 Doing so could be harmful to your loved one’s health.